Helene Stanton

 Helene Stanton (born Eleanor Mae Stansbury, November 4, 1925 – June 7, 2017) was an American singer and actress.
 Her career began as an opera singer for the Cosmopolitan Opera Company in Philadelphia, before moving to Hollywood, where she became a singer of popular music.
 In 1949, she married silent film actor Ken Harlan, but the marriage broke down and they divorced four years later in 1953.

 After being spotted in Las Vegas and offered a part in the film The Big Combo, she moved to Los Angeles to pursue an acting career, starring in films alongside actors such as Johnny Weissmuller, Arthur Franz and Tom Drake.
 After several film roles during 1955 and starring in a silent role alongside comic Ben Blue in 1956, she retired from acting in 1957.

-In 1957, she married Morton Pinsky and had two children with him; they were married for over 50 years before his death in 2009.
+In 1957, she married Morton Pinsky and had two children with him, including celebrity doctor Drew Pinsky; they were married for over 50 years before his death in 2009.

 Early life

-Stanton was born on November 4, 1925 in Philadelphia, Pennsylvania as Eleanor Mae Stansbury to parents William Benton Stansbury and Sarah Jane Hamilton and was the youngest of five children.
+Stanton was born on November 4, 1925, in Philadelphia, Pennsylvania as Eleanor Mae Stansbury to parents William Benton Stansbury and Sarah Jane Hamilton and was the youngest of five children.
 She took ballet lessons as a child, believing this gave her a sense of control which people who had not danced did not have.
 From the age of 13, she took singing lessons.